visipedia/iwildcam_comp/readme.md

     * Running `md5sum test.tar.gz` should produce `9a6257a3ac7d298ef5bdc324a3e0efc5`

 ## Data Challenges
-Camera trap data provides several challenges that can make it difficult to get good results.
+Camera trap data provides several challenges that can make it difficult to achieve accurate results.

 Illumination:
 Images can be poorly illuminated, especially at night.
 The example below contains a skunk to the center left of the frame.